whot/uji/doc/source/use-cases.rst

 - the tests can be divided up in to sets and each hw will run some sets
 - a single person is unlikely to be able to test all of them in one go
 - it may not be possible to tick off all items every time
-- this list will be the same every time
+- this checklist will basically be the same one next time

 .. note:: New tests may be added in the future or existing tests may change,
           but that must not affect previously stored test results